ktrinkle/geek_off_angular/README.md

 | AzureAd:TenantId | Azure AD Tenant ID |
 | AzureAd:ClientId | Azure AD Client ID |

+**User secrets will be shifting as we move to home grown authentication.**

 * Add ClientApp/src/auth/auth-config.ts (must be sent from Kevin)
 * Run the initial database migration